 My paintings in oil or watercolour focus on the various moods and seasons of sea and shore.
 I am fascinated by the effects of light on water and the interplay of human presence and activity with the natural world.
 My paintings combine the actual with the imaginary.

-After completing a Fine Art degree at Kingston, I participated in group exhibitions in London and contributed to various Public Art projects.
-I took a degree in the History of Art at London University and taught portraiture and sculpture in adult education.
+I completed my Fine Art degree at Kingston College of Art in 1981 and afterwards I participated in group exhibitions in London and contributed to various Public Art projects.
+Whilst teaching in adult education I took a degree in the History of Art at London University.

-With a PGCE, I taught Art in secondary schools.
-I was interested in developing the artistic creativity of deaf and special needs children and became Head of Art in a school for dyslexic children.
-In 2004, Barrington Stokes commissioned me to write a series of accessible Art books on major movements of Art.
+I later taught Art in secondary schools and became interested in developing the artistic creativity of deaf and special needs children.
+I initiated art projects in schools for deaf children and published an article on how animation and model-making could aid language development.
+From 1998 to 2013, I worked as Head of Art in a school for dyslexic children and, whilst there, I was commissioned by Barrington Stokes to write a series of accessible Art books on major movements of Art.

 I was born in Devon but have had family connections in Kent for over forty years.
 I made my permanent home here when I retired from teaching.
 I enjoy travelling and often visit Devon and Cornwall as well as destinations in Europe.
 I am inspired by the stunning British coastline especially of Kent and Cornwall.